wiredrive/wiredrive-player/readme.txt

 [Please see "Wiredrive extensions for WordPress" on Wiredrive.com](http://www.wiredrive.com/support/getting-started/wiredrive-extensions-for-wordpress/)

 == Changelog ==
+= 3.0.1 =
+* Bugfix: Moved player strategy logic to JavaScript from PHP to address to prevent caching layers from caching the strategy of the first browser to cause a cache miss.

 = 3.0 =
 * Video poster images now use the largest thumbnail